pasqal-io/qadence/docs/qml/qcl.md

 ```

 The QCL algorithm uses the output of the quantum neural network as a tunable
-function approximator.
-We can use standard PyTorch code for training the QNN
+universal function approximator.
+Standard PyTorch code is used for training the QNN
-using a mean-square error loss, the Adam optimizer and also train on the GPU
+using a mean-square error loss, Adam optimizer.
+Training is performend on the GPU
-if any is available:
+if available:

 ```python exec="on" source="material-block" session="qcl" result="json"